Granlibakken: History

-Rustad named the ski area Granlibakken (which is Norwegian for “hillside sheltered by fir trees”), after slopes he had skied as a boy in Norway.
-In 1947, he began bringing skiers from the road to his resort aboard a surplus World War II landing craft (rented from Squaw Valley’s Wayne Poulsen) that could navigate the snow.
-Granlibakken continued to attract ski jumpers, as well as downhill skiers, thanks to construction of a small jump, next to the wider slope, in 1952.
+Rustad named the ski area Granlibakken (which is Norwegian for “hillside sheltered by fir trees”), after the Granlibakken ski jump located to the East of Bergen, Norway, where he had ski-jumped as a boy.
+In 1946, he began bringing skiers from the road to his resort aboard a surplus World War II landing craft (shared with Squaw Valley's Wayne Poulsen) that could navigate the snow.
+Granlibakken continued to attract ski jumpers on the original jump, as well as downhill skiers, thanks to construction of a small jump, next to the wider slope, in 1952.

 With a location protected from heavy winds and strong sun, the ski area enjoyed a longer season and its reputation grew beyond the local area.
-In 1953, Rustad sold acreage across the road to University of California (UC) Berkeley’s International House.
-The organization’s volunteers built a lodge there.
-Bought by the UC Alumni association in 1958, the lodge became a year-round education and recreation center with dining room, swimming pool and beds for 150.
-In 1968, a New York publisher, Hugh Miller, bought the property.
-Changing the name to the Four Seasons at Lake Tahoe, he built the first condos in the valley.
+In 1953, Rustad relinquished part of his US Forest Service lease on acreage on the North side of the valley to University of California (UC) Berkeley's International House.
+The organization's volunteers built a lodge there.
+Bought by the UC Berkeley Alumni Association in 1958, the lodge became a year-round education and recreation center with additional facilities including a conference room, dining room, swimming pool and beds for 150.
+In 1969, a New York publisher, Hughes Miller, bought the property.
+Changing the name to the Four Seasons at Lake Tahoe, he built the first of what would eventually be 84 condos in the valley.
+The name was changed back to Granlibakken almost immediately as a more appropriate reflection of the property's sense of place and role in the area's history.